seanmcne/tailscale-github-action/README.md

 for the node.
 At least one tag is required: an OAuth client is not associated with any of the Users on the tailnet, it has to Tag its nodes.

-args is optional and contain any CLI flags when tailscale up is executed.
-The following [flags](https://tailscale.com/kb/1080/cli/#up) can be used.
+args optional arguments to `tailscaled` the following [flags](https://tailscale.com/kb/1080/cli/#up) can be used.

 Nodes created by this Action are [marked as Ephemeral](https://tailscale.com/s/ephemeral-nodes) to